 What is Alcoholics Anonymous?

 Alcoholics Anonymous (A.A.) is an international mutual aid fellowship founded by Bill Wilson and Bob Smith.
-The program, based on “The Big Book” literature, was aimed to work as an alcohol abuse self-help network.
+Based on “The Big Book” literature, the program aimed to work as an alcohol abuse self-help network.
 There are no dues or fees to be part of A.A.; the only requirement is for members to show a desire to stop drinking.

 A.A. is based on the doctrine that asks members to admit their lack of control over alcohol.
 It revolves around the idea that individuals must turn themselves to a higher power and find spiritual awakening.
 While this concept is helpful to some, it can be challenging for those who don’t consider themselves religious individuals.